zoomzoom1011/Merocyanine_Dynamics/README.md

 Using time-independent Schrödinger equation to simulate exciton dynamics in Essential State model and observe the coherence change and energy transfer rate over time.
 We excite first molecule and see how it transfer.

-The calculation is coded by FORTRAN and plot is done by python.
+The calculation is coded by Fortran and plot is done by Python.